 For example, your characters ability to find clue depends on two Resources – Flashlights and Smokes.
 Instead of a long list of skills, you have just two dice to do everything from spotting the hidden and researching in a library to bribing a guard and knocking back sociable pints in a local pub.
-It not only means a simple game to teach new players, it also makes it very easy to convert adventures from other systems on-the-fly.
+It not only means a simple game to teach new players, but it also makes it very easy to convert adventures from other systems on-the-fly.

-(And because the core system comes from David Black’s The Black Hack you can bring in elements from any other game built up on that remarkably flexible base.
+(And because the core system comes from David Black’s The Black Hack you can bring in elements from any other game built upon that remarkably flexible base.
 Or you might convert any of a number of investigative and/or horror adventures written for Dungeons & Dragons or it’s own varied derivatives, as The Black Hack owes it’s heart to that old school tradition)

 You can probably read The Cthulhu Hack in 20 minutes, explain it in 5 minutes and have characters ready on the table before you’ve used up another 5!
 Half an hour from picking up the book to playing the game with friends as investigators into the unknown fighting cosmic horror and nefarious sects of obscure unearthly beliefs.